Teach English in South Korea

 Teaching, Language & TEFL Jobs in Korea

-So you want to take a job teaching in Korea.
+So you are thinking about going to teach English in Asia?
 You are ready to pack up all of your worldly possessions, say bon voyage to your friends and family and fly halfway around the world.
 Now what?
-But what is it really like teaching in Korea?
+Keen on the idea of Korea but wondering what it is really like to live and work here?
 What are your responsibilities?
-What are you expected to teach?
-Who is in charge?
+What are you expected to do?
 Are you going to be all alone in a room full of Korean kids?
 Browse our guide to find answers to these questions and more.
 We give you a heads up on what you should be teaching, how to deal with your Korean co-workers, and how to put together a lesson plan.
-If you have any questions please don’t hesitate to contact us.

 Top Reasons to Teach in Korea